SnowSzn/rgss-script-editor/README.md

 * > [SyntaxError] Invalid Multibyte char (US-ASCII) Exception

-It may happen if using RPG Maker VX Ace.
+It is more likely to occur in RPG Maker VX Ace.

 This exception is easily fixed by adding ``# encoding: utf-8`` in the first line of the script contents.

-Like I said before, this workaround is not needed for older versions of RPG Maker that still uses ``$KCODE``, but to avoid problems, I have made the extension add this line in *every script* that it is extracted from the bundle file automatically so you won't have to.
+Like I said before, this workaround is not needed for older versions of RPG Maker that still uses ``$KCODE``, but to avoid problems, I have made the extension add this line in *every script* that it is extracted from the bundle file or created using the extension's editor view automatically so you won't have to.

-**For new scripts you may have to add it yourself if it crashes!**

 * > [LoadError] no such file to load -- Exception

 This exception may happen for a number of reasons:

-**The file trying to load simply does not exists**
+**The file trying to load simply does not exists:**

 Make sure that **all files** within the text file that defines the load order **exists** in the specified path.